Azure-Samples/communication-services-javascript-quickstarts/AI/calling/customerSupportAndBusinessInsights/README.md

-# ACS Client Calling SDK integration with Azure OpenAI
+# Azure Communication Services Client Calling SDK integration with Azure OpenAI
 Customer interactions are the key to building trust, loyalty, and satisfaction.
 However, traditional communication process such as phone and video calls can be limited in their effectiveness and efficiency.
-Customers may have to wait for long periods, repeat their queries, or deal with unresponsive agents who aren't able to respond with the best answers.
-Businesses miss valuable insights, feedback, or opportunities to upsell or cross-sell their products or services.
+Customers may have to wait for long periods, repeat their queries, or work with agents who aren't able to respond with the best answers.
+Businesses miss valuable insights, feedback, and/or opportunities to upsell or cross-sell their products or services.

 Contact and support centers are often the first point of contact for customers who need assistance, information, or feedback from an organization.
 However, managing a large volume of inbound and outbound calls, emails, and chats can be challenging, costly, and stressful for both agents and customers.
 That's why many contact centers are looking for ways to leverage artificial intelligence (AI) to enhance their workflows, automate repetitive tasks, and provide faster and better service.
 In this article and the sample below, we will explore how Azure Communication Services can help contact centers use AI to improve support agent productivity, customer satisfaction, and reduce costs.